Monday, July 1, 2019

 Black Forest Stories

-At the entrance to the exhibition, there is a typical romantic scene as seen with the eyes of tourists.
+At the entrance to the exhibition, there is a typical romantic scene as tourists see it.

 Hermann Dischler 1909: Winter in the Black Forest